Slimefun/Slimefun4/README.md

 ## Wiki
-Slimefun has a (detailed and well-maintained - *cough*) Wiki for new Users, maybe also consider applying as Wiki Staff to help grow our Community and help out new Users of this Project. https://github.com/TheBusyBiscuit/Slimefun4/wiki
+Slimefun has a (detailed and well-maintained - *cough*) Wiki for new Users, maybe also consider expanding the wiki to help grow our community and help out new users of this plugin. https://github.com/TheBusyBiscuit/Slimefun4/wiki

-### Important Articles
+### Highlighted Articles
 * [What is Slimefun?](https://github.com/TheBusyBiscuit/Slimefun4/wiki/Slimefun-in-a-nutshell)
 * [How to install Slimefun](https://github.com/TheBusyBiscuit/Slimefun4/wiki/Installing-Slimefun)
 * [Addons for Slimefun 4](https://github.com/TheBusyBiscuit/Slimefun4/wiki/Addons)